The dialog specifies the range of cells containing waste stock / lefovers definitions.

 Example 2.

-You cut steel profiles with different shapes (I-beam, T-shape, L-shape, etc.).
 In this case you should specify the shape as stock and part type and 1DCutX will match them during the optimization.